 Advancing your career in business administration is a combination of gaining years of work experience and continuing education.
 Most postgraduate programs in business administration require a related bachelor’s degree.
 For instance, a candidate who has a degree in International Business might be more qualified compared to someone with a degree in history.

 Getting professional certificates can also have benefits to advance your career.
 There are literally hundreds of certificates available for a wide range of specialized skills.
-Popular ones include Agile certifications, project management certifications, and HR certifications.
+Popular ones include Agile certifications, project management certifications, online accounting certificate programs, and HR certifications.

 Adjunct assistant professors in business administration usually teach part-time at community colleges, universities, and vocational schools.
 They can teach at multiple campuses and handle several courses.
 Apart from teaching business subjects to students, their duties can include developing course materials, evaluating students and advising them on their career goals, coordinating the academic projects of their school, and assisting other faculty members in creating/improving lesson plans.
 Adjunct assistant professors need to be knowledgeable in the subject they are teaching and have good communication and interpersonal skills since their job requires them to interact with students and faculty regularly.